tsobczak11/SurplusSaver/documentation/glossary.md

 Entity #4 Name: Order

-   Synonyms: Cargo, Freight
+   Synonyms: Application

-   Description: Information on the product being shipped by the supplier.
+   Description: Information on the product being bought by the customer.

    Relationship(s): Order-Create-Shipment 1(1)-1(1)